-I hired a team of people who are experts at book launching, design, branding etc. So, I stood back and let them shine at what they’re good at; only coming in at certain points of the decision-making process.
+I hired a team of people who are experts at book launching, design, branding etc. So, I stood back and let them shine at what they were good at; only coming in at certain points of the decision-making process.

 This allowed me to free up some much-needed bandwidth to focus on the stuff that I’m an expert at… coaching, selling, and personal outreach to promote the book.